Bjoern2/yolo-tyrion/README.md

 	}
 }
 ```
-### The problems:
+#### The problems:
 * SQL is not easy to read.
 * Autoformat of your IDE will destroy the format of your statement.
 * You can not copy the sql to any command shell. (e.g. phpMyAdmin)
-* If you forget a blank space of "\n" at the end of a row the statement creates errors. (e.g. "l.email,FROMlogin")
+* If you forget a blank space or "\n" at the end of a row the statement creates an error. (e.g. "l.email,FROMlogin")
+* You'll get a big file/method/class.

-## The better/cleaner way:
+### The better/cleaner way:

 BetterClass.java
 ```java